DIY Christmas Pillow Covers With Free Printables

 Pencil

-Graphics (print below)
+Graphics (printable below)

-Next, you need to transfer the words onto the pillow cover.
-To do this, take the sheet of paper with the word on it and color the back side of the paper with pencil.
-You’ll want to make it pretty dark in order for it to transfer.
 Once you’ve done that, you place the paper where you want it on the pillow cover.
-I used painters tape to keep in from sliding.
-Then you just trace over your letters and you will have your pencil outline on the pillow.
-Note, you do have to press rather hard.
+I used painter’s tape to keep it from sliding.
+Then you can trace over your letters, and you will have your pencil outline on the pillow.

 stencil-transfer-pillow-cover

-how-to-stencil-a-pillow-cover
+how-to-stencil-a-pillow-cover Christmas craft

 I worked from the bottom of the pillow up.